Skip to main content

 Updating to cross-seed v6

-If you are updating from version 5.x to version 6.x, you can visit the v6 migration guide for the changes and settings that have been made and introduced.
-We recommend reading this page before seeking any support, as it should cover most of the immediate questions you may encounter.
+If you are updating from version 5.x to version 6.x, you can visit the v6 migration guide for the changes and updates.

 General Suggestions

-• The log files in /logs - specifically verbose.*.log - are your friend.
+• The log files in cross-seed's logs folder—specifically verbose.*.log—are your friend.
 If you experience undesired results from cross-seed, look to these files first for indicators of why cross-seed performed the way it did.

 Does cross-seed support music torrents?

 While cross-seed may incidentally find some music matches, it is not optimized for music at all.
-You may find better results with crops.
+You will find better results with tools designed for music cross-seeding like fertilizer.

 What can I do about error parsing torrent at http://…?